huertanix/plexius/README.md

 Install
 -------

-For the server, if you want to store photos, you'll want to make a "pix" directory in the home directory of the user you want to connect as.
+For the server, if you want to store photos, you'll want to make a "pix" directory in the home directory of the user you want to connect as ("pi" is the default raspberry pi user and the existing scripts default to it).

 If you don't yet have Raspbian installed on an SD card for your Raspi, instructions for doing that (in Linux) are here: